Competitive Intelligence in The Real World. What is it?

 Now you have the Intelligence.
 Did we mention that Intelligence should be forward-looking?
 You will be swamped with data that is telling you what has happened.
 Intelligence needs to tell you what is happening and what will happen.
 An Intelligence officer’s career will not last long if look backwards.
 They tell a brigade that enemy troops are over that hill.
 Only to find after attacking there are not.
 “Well the data told me there where there 2 months ago?
 So I’m not sure what went wrong?”

 If you have a good idea of what’s going to happen.
 And where it’s happening and when you have a greater chance of developing your options.
 Intelligence needs to offer alternatives.
 It’s the decision-maker’s prerogative to accept or reject them.

 Every key finding and every prediction needs to be measured.
 From definitely going to happen, to probably, and possibly to could.
 Define these phrases to avoid confusion.

 You know what’s probably going on.
 You have options available to you.
 You now know how to control the outcome of the situation.
 Define what you need to do to control the outcome.

 You know what’s going on, but this can change by the hour.
 So make sure you are monitoring the situation to understand that what you know is true is still valid.
 Define what and who you want to watch.
 Make a note of changes and patterns.
 Perhaps even agree on a course of action if a specific thing changes.
 Or a competitor does something you do, something preprepared.

 What is Competitive Intelligence in the real world?

-This post asked what is Competitive Intelligence in the real world?
-It offered an eight step process to understand how to do Competitive Intelligence.
+This post asked about Competitive Intelligence in The Real World.
+What is it?
+It offered an eight-step process to understand how to do Competitive Intelligence.